How to Prepare/Train for Climbing in Nepal Below 7000m?

 Trekkers Information Management System (TIMS) Card (optional now)

-The TIMS card is required for almost every trekking region in Nepal.
-It is issued by the Nepal Government through the Department of Tourism and is a crucial safety measure to keep track of the trekkers.
+It is issued by the TAAN and NTB and is a crucial safety measure to keep track of the trekkers.

-Price: Usually, while trekking in a group, the charge is NPR 2,000 per person.
+Price: Typically, the charge for trekking in a group is NPR 2,000 per person.

 Designated Climbing Permit